-Figure 24 shows the model vs. the data for the same set of countries that appear in Figure 3 (in the next section, we will explore all countries more systematically).
+Figure 19 shows the model vs. the data for the same set of countries that appear in Figure 3 (in the next section, we will explore all countries more systematically).
 The model does surprisingly well accounting for the demographic transitions of Denmark and Spain, a fairly good job with Chile and Malaysia, but it fails with Chad.

-We take Figure 24 as a strong validation of the model.
+We take Figure 19 as a strong validation of the model.
 For countries like Denmark and Spain, close to Great Britain geographically and culturally, a simple quantity-quality trade-off together with technological diffusion can account for a large part of the observed demographic transitions.
 The model, obviously, does not fit the data perfectly.
 Other mechanisms (culture, social norms, legislation, taxes, migration, labor market regulations) play a role in fertility decisions and mortality.
-It is therefore not surprising that we miss an important part of the action in Chad, a country with economic and social institutions very different from those of Great Britain.
+Therefore, it is not surprising that we miss an important part of the action in Chad, a country with economic and social institutions very different from Great Britain's.
 For example, cultural norms might cause different levels of parental altruism across countries.
-But Figure 24 strongly suggests that the trade-offs our model highlights are of first-order importance.
+But Figure 19 strongly suggests that the trade-offs our model highlights are of first-order importance.